This page was updated in July 2020.

 If rice is a staple in your household, a rice cooker can make prep a lot easier.
 While it’s true that cooking times are fairly similar between a cooker and a hob, the rice takes care of itself in the former.
 Electric cookers produce consistently good rice with no worry of burning, bubbling over or turning to mush.

 So, which is the best rice cooker for you?
 Read on to discover our top buys.
-For more unbiased, expert buyer’s guides, visit our review section to find 200+ round-ups of everything from the best food processors and best slow cookers to best coffee machines.
+For more unbiased, expert buyer’s guides, visit our reviews section to find 200+ round-ups of everything from the best food processors and best slow cookers to best coffee machines.

 The best rice cookers 2021